 What to do next

-If someone is exhibiting any of these symptoms after an accident, collision, or just randomly (without other explanations), it’s crucial that they receive medical attention as soon as possible.
+If someone is exhibiting any of these symptoms after an accident, collision, or just randomly (without other explanations), it’s crucial that they .
 Any further impacts or damage can significantly worsen the situation and cause permanent brain damage if it’s not already been inflicted.

 Prompt diagnosis and treatment are essential to managing any condition that has been caused by a brain injury.
 A qualified professional will be able to recommend the appropriate steps to take next, whether that be precautionary measures or more serious medical attention.